SElarabi/Portfolio/README.md

 ## Roadmap of future improvements

-- Add form from which a visitor to my site can send me email trough contact section.
 - Keep updates with new projects to add in the list of dropdown list.

 ## MIT License